xSerpentineX/BubbleBoiBot/README.md

 disconnected from server.
 disconnected from server.
 ```
-This error means either; You are running too many bots one port or the server the bot tried to connect to was full.
-Solution: If the problem is caused by running more than six bots on one port, close any excessive bots on that port.
-There isn't exactly a solution to cause B other than, "Try again later".
+This error means a number of different things.
+Either the servers are full, which can be solved easily by waiting or joining a different language; You're running too many bots on one port, which can be solved easily by closing some bots on one port; or the skribbl.io website has targetted your PC on suspicion (this happens a lot when you use the bot to search for users) which can be solved by using a VPN.
+ProtonVPN would be a good VPN to use for this.

 `ValueError: operands could not be broadcast together with shapes (150, 200) and (150, 200, 3)` You must use JPG/JPEG images.

-Please report any errors you get to Izarus#6723.
+Please report any errors you get to Catterall#6723.
 If I get the error commonly, I will add it to this list.

 # Disclaimers